 Check out stores that specialize in your product category

 Once you have done the proper research and have determined what products you will sell, go to local stores that stock similar products.
-While walking the aisles find your products and pick them up.
+While walking the aisles, find your products and pick them up.
 Now, I’m not advocating retail arbitrage here, so just bare with me.
 Pick up items you would like to sell and read the packaging.
-While reading the package ask yourself: what country was this made?
+While reading the package, ask yourself: what country was this made?
 Who’s the manufacturer?
 Is this product positioned as a luxury item or bargain product?
 Take keynotes, like who manufactured the product, and do your research on the company and decide if they are a good fit for your business.

 Browse through Alibaba’s Website

 If you find it too difficult to decide which manufacturer to choose, there are companies out there whose job is to find high-quality overseas manufacturers for you.
-Websites like Trillion Source will do the hard work for you.
+For example, websites like Trillion Source will do the hard work for you.
 Just tell Trillion Source what product you want to sell and they will help you source manufacturers who will print your brand on products with custom packaging.
-If you are an FBA seller they will even deliver your product directly to Amazon.
+If you are an FBA seller, they will even deliver your product directly to Amazon.
 You don’t get the same hands-on experience and there are a few more extra fees to consider, but third-party sourcing is a good way to ensure you use quality overseas manufacturers.